MicrosoftDocs/cloud-adoption-framework/docs/secure/devsecops-controls.md

 Ensure that security operations (SecOps/SOC) teams have visibility, threat detection, and response procedures for workloads (APIs and apps) as well as the infrastructure hosting them.
 Ensure that cross-team processes and tooling between SecOps and Infrastructure/Workload teams enables rapid recovery after an attack.

-This sustains the security of the workload once it’s in production and actively running in your organization.
-This should be integrated with your existing [security operations](/azure/cloud-adoption-framework/organize/cloud-security-operations-center) capability that is detects and responds to security incidents.
+This control sustains the security of the workload once it’s in production and actively running in your organization.
+This process should be integrated with your existing [security operations](/azure/cloud-adoption-framework/organize/cloud-security-operations-center) capability that is detects and responds to security incidents.

-Security monitoring for custom workloads combines extended detection and response (XDR) solutions for common components with analyzing logs and other application data to detect and investigate potential security threats.
-Custom application data often includes information about user requests, application activity, error codes, network traffic, and other relevant details from the application, databases, network endpoints, and other system components.
+Security monitoring for custom workloads combines extended detection and response (XDR) solutions for common components, with analyzing logs and other application data to detect and investigate potential security threats.
+Custom application data often includes: information about user requests, application activity, error codes, network traffic, other relevant details from the application, databases, network endpoints, and other system components.

 This data is then infused with insights from real-time threat intelligence to identify patterns of anomalous behavior that could indicate potential attempts to infiltrate the network.
 Once aggregated, correlated, and normalized, the XDR and Security Information and Event Management (SIEM) platform offers remediation actions.

 Temporary Minimum: Deploy XDR capabilities in your environment to monitor traffic of your end user devices Standard state: Deploy XDR and custom SIEM detections that identify anomalous behavior relative to the overall environment.
-This might include custom detections for individual workloads.
+This profile might include custom detections for individual workloads.
 High Security: Standard controls plus custom per-workload detections based on insights from threat modeling of the workload.
-Combine this with AI to provide contextual awareness to remediation recommendations.
+Combine this profile with AI to provide contextual awareness to remediation recommendations.

 - [Microsoft Defender](/defender)
 - [Microsoft Sentinel](/azure/sentinel)